-Obsessive compulsive decluttering is listed as a subtype of obsessive compulsive disorder.
+Obsessive-compulsive decluttering is listed as a subtype of obsessive-compulsive disorder.
 It is an inability to keep possessions and a strong desire to discard one’s belongings (American Psychiatric Association, 2013).
 Throwing away your belongings or wanting to keep a clean house is something that is considered to be normal and productive.
-However, those who obsessively declutter find themselves in a cycle of purchasing items, tossing those items away, and rebuying them only to get rid of them shortly afterwards (Singer, 2016).
+However, those who obsessively declutter find themselves in a cycle of purchasing items, tossing those items away, and rebuying them only to get rid of them shortly afterward (Singer, 2016).

 Some of psychologist Vivien Diller’s patients describe it as “this tightness in their chest if they see things that should be thrown out.”
 This feeling can be eased only by getting rid of the offending objects.
 Another described it as “a physical sensation as though I’m being crushed when I have too many things around me” (Barbour, 2014).

 “Being organized and throwing things out and being efficient is applauded in our society because it is productive.
 But you take somebody who cannot tolerate mess or cannot sit still without cleaning or throwing things out, and we’re talking about a symptom,” says Diller.
 The cultural embrace of decluttering can provide a cover for this damaging behavior (Garrett, 2015).
 This makes it difficult for people to recognize when someone has decluttering disorder.